UCIDataScienceInitiative/UCIDataScienceInitiative.github.io/Resources/FAQ.md

 ## FAQ

 # What time of the day is \(this\) workshop?
-<blockquote> Workshops are typically held from 9:00am - 5:00pm with sign-ins beginning just after 8:30am. <\blockquote>
+> Workshops are typically held from 9:00am - 5:00pm with sign-ins beginning just after 8:30am.

 # What are the dates for \(these\) workshops?
-<blockquote> All current dates for upcoming courses can be found on the individual <a href="http://ucidatascienceinitiative.github.io/Workshops/">workshop pages</a> or
+> All current dates for upcoming courses can be found on the individual
+> <a href="http://ucidatascienceinitiative.github.io/Workshops/">workshop pages</a> or
-on the latest workshop schedule hosted on the <a href="http://ucidatascienceinitiative.github.io">front page</a>.</blockquote>
+> on the latest workshop schedule hosted on the <a href="http://ucidatascienceinitiative.github.io">front page</a>.

 # Where are your workshops held?
-<blockquote> Workshops are typically held in Donald Bren Hall 3011 or 4011.
-Events and courses co-sponsored by other groups may be held in other locations such as Calit2.</blockquote>
+> Workshops are typically held in Donald Bren Hall 3011 or 4011.
+Events and courses co-sponsored by other groups may be held in other >locations such as Calit2.

 # Why am I unable to register?